 Key points at a glance

-The imputed rental value is used to tax residential property in Switzerland.
-Property owners must pay tax on a notional income and, in return, can benefit from tax-deductible mortgage interest and maintenance costs for the property.
+Property owners in Switzerland must pay tax on a notional income, known as the imputed rental value and, in return, they can benefit from tax-deductible mortgage interest and maintenance costs for the property.
+This tax is expected to be abolished by the end of 2027.

 What is imputed rental value?

 Imputed rental value is a Swiss tax system that is designed to even out the tax disadvantages of being a tenant compared to a property owner, as maintenance costs and interest payments on loans are tax-deductible for property owners.
 In return, they have to pay tax on a notional rental income.
-Switzerland is the only country in Europe to operate a tax system of this kind.
-Only Denmark, Luxembourg, the Netherlands, Italy and Spain have any kind of imputed rental value tax.
-However, the tax is either much lower than in Switzerland or is only paid on second homes.
+This type of tax hardly exists anywhere else in Europe and has repeatedly given rise to political debate in Switzerland.
+In 1999, 2004 and 2012, proposals to abolish the tax on imputed rental value were rejected at the ballot box.
+However, the centre-right parties, together with the Swiss Homeowners’ Association (HEV) and the Swiss Trade Association (SGV), finally got their way on 28 September 2025.
+Imputed rental value tax will now be abolished and replaced by a new cantonal property tax on second homes.
+However, this is not expected to come into effect until at least early 2028.

 How is imputed rental value calculated?